-6.48 To ensure the IE report is complete and considered we expect to see challenge from all involved parties.
+- 6.48 To ensure the IE report is complete and considered we expect to see challenge from all involved parties.
 This includes evidence that Applicants have made appropriate challenges, particularly where they believe the IE has not fully addressed issues.
-Applicants have an interest in ensuring that the Court, regulators and Policyholders are able to rely on the IE report, taking into account to the IE's disclaimers.
+Applicants have an interest in ensuring that the Court, regulators and Policyholders are able to rely on the IE report, taking into account the IE's disclaimers.
 On this basis, we consider that Applicants are able to make these challenges without compromising the IE's independence.

-6.49 To ensure effective two-way challenge we would expect the IE to engage with FCA or PRA approved persons of sufficient seniority at the Applicant firm, such as senior actuaries, including possibly the Chief Actuary, the CFO, Senior Underwriters and so on.
+We expect a confirmation that the near-final version of the IE's report had the relevant challenge at the time it was submitted. - 6.49 To ensure effective two-way challenge we would expect the IE to engage with FCA or PRA- approved persons of sufficient seniority at the Applicant firm.
+This could be senior actuaries, including possibly the Chief Actuary, the CFO, Senior Underwriters and so on.